 Hilton Honors doesn’t have a published award chart, but rather the program has dynamic award pricing.
 This means that the cost of a standard free night award can vary depending on the day of the week, time of year, etc.

-As a general rule of thumb, Hilton Honors free night awards start at 10,000 points per night, and go up to 150,000 points per night (though very few properties cost over 120,000 points per night).
+As a general rule of thumb, Hilton Honors free night awards start at 10,000 points per night, and go up to 250,000 points per night (which is a shame, because up until last year, properties maxed out at 150,000 points per night).

 Sometimes you’ll see award costs that are way higher than these amounts.
 In those situations it’s because there’s not a standard room available, so higher pricing kicks in for premium rooms.
 That’s generally not nearly as good of a use of Hilton Honors points.